 I’ve seen CHBOLC (or CHOBC, as it was known when I took it at Fort Monmouth in 1986 and 1990) swing back and forth.
 When I took it, the chaplaincy was first and foremost.
 We were treated as professional religious leaders from start to finish.
 This was especially true when I did the second phase.
 In 1986, our classroom instruction took place in a large auditorium with red chairs we called The Big Red Bedroom.
 We did some time in the field at Fort Dix, and we did PT.
 In 1990, the classroom instructional method had shifted to small groups.
-Since those days, I think, more emphasis has been placed on military skills.
+Since those days, more emphasis has been placed on military skills.
 The field experience is longer and more intense, as is the initial military training.
 It has more of a “basic training feel,” I am told.

 But as the pendulum swung from the pastoral to the military, I have heard more questions, especially from Adventists and Jews, on whether the US Army Chaplain Center and School is modeling appropriate Religious Accommodation.
 It varies from commandant to commandant, and from course manager to course manager.
 I expect that chaplains will be treated as chaplains; that the school will model tolerance, and respect, and grant religious accommodation proactively.
 Chaplains should never be humiliated for practicing their faith.

 At the same time, the school, along with the rest of the Army, is struggling with the fact that it can’t assume a consistent level of theological education or pastoral experience.
 The bar was lowered ten years ago, and the Armed Forces Chaplain Board decided to accept a 72 hours Master of Divinity; Liberty University is the best known example of a seminary that responded to this by creating a 72 hours Distance Learning Master of Divinity especially for military chaplaincy.
 The AFCB also dropped the requirement that seminaries be accredited by the Association of Theological schools.
-And the AFCB, to meet demand for chaplains, increasingly waived the requirement of at least two years pastoral experience.
+And the branches, to meet demand for chaplains, increasingly waived the requirement of at least two years pastoral experience.
 With the drop in standards and experience, the quality of chaplains declined—something that is discussed whenever two or more supervisory chaplains get together.

 In the Reserve and Guard, fewer chaplains are engaged in full-time civilian ministry.
 They have no pastoral experience, a DL degree, and only do ministry one weekend a month.
 They meet the minimum standard, but I wonder, how effective can they be?

 The demands get greater, but our expectations for their civilian training are reduced, as are the requirements and opportunities for professional military education.
-Now, there are lots of courses offered by the Army that can help the chaplain, but these are optional (and funds are restricted for Guard and Reserve Chaplains.
+Now, there are lots of courses offered by the Army that can help the chaplain, but these are optional (and funds are restricted for Guard and Reserve Chaplains).
 Active duty chaplains can be selected for advanced civilian education in ethics, Clinical Pastoral Education, Marriage and Family Therapy, and World Religions—but these are not available to the Guard and Reserve.

-Because the problem, acknowledged by a friend who is a retired chaplain and endorser, is that “We all know senior chaplains who either were or have been focusing on being line officers, and profoundly are lacking in pastoral skills and leadership.”
+The problem, acknowledged by a friend who is a retired chaplain and endorser, is that “We all know senior chaplains who either were or have been focusing on being line officers, and profoundly are lacking in pastoral skills and leadership.”
 And he asked in return, “If they had been allowed to spend that time developing some branch-specific advanced skills, just imagine how much an improvement we would see in the chaplaincy!”

-I think this problem will get more pronounced as the post 9-11 group of Chaplains matures.
+This problem will get more pronounced as the post 9-11 group of Chaplains matures.